 Now, it’s home to a hotel, an outdoor restaurant, a bar, a movie theater, and a brewery.
 No kids allowed, though!

 Nothing screams Portland any louder than the oldest open-air handicrafts market in America.
 Founded in 1974, it has up to 400 stalls and is the best spot to get a one-of-a-kind, artsy souvenir from the city.

-The market takes place in the city’s Old Town Chinatown and has, since its founding in 1974, been one the main sources of revenue for the struggling neighborhood.
+The market takes place in the city’s Old Town Chinatown and has been one the main sources of revenue for the struggling neighborhood since it first opened.

 23. Food carts

 A food truck or cart is a rare sight in almost every American city, but of course the opposite is true in Portland.

 Cars normally don’t have the upper hand over pedestrians there, which is likely why city hall doesn’t impose strict regulations on carts.
 As a result, an astonishing 600+ of them are spread across Portland.

 Portland’s definitely among the raddest cities in the United States, maybe even the world!
 What’s more, it’s pretty close to Seattle and not too far from Vancouver.
 So don’t think twice and set out for an awesome road trip already!